swr06/VoxelPathTracer/README.md

 - Contrast Adaptive Sharpening
 - Auto exposure based on a luminance histogram (WIP.)

-# Features to implement (Or atleast.. in mind)
+# Todo Features / QOL Improvements
+- Depth Of Field
 - Foliage
 - (Preferably sthochastic) Refractions
 - Glass rendering
 - Water Rendering (Tesselation with FFT? tessendorf waves?)
 - Raytraced realistic sound

-# Performance
+# Performance Metrics

-- 30 FPS on a Vega 8 iGPU on the default settings
+- 25-30 FPS on a Vega 8 iGPU on the default settings.
-- 180 - 200 FPS on a GTX 1080Ti
+- 180 - 200 FPS on a GTX 1080Ti.

 # Note
 - This project is still not finished, the current state is not a representation of the final version.